-Patrick Chiguri is an author born in the beauty of Zimbabwe, currently living in South Africa.
+Patrick Chiguri is an author born in the beauty of Zimbabwe, currently living in the marvelous land of South Africa.

 A hotelier by proffession who has had many experiences over the years in Africa’s dwelling.

 He loves Africa and its people and his message is relevant to the setting of Africa.
 He advocates for the emancipation of the girl child and her rights upheld.

 He does debates, motivational speaking and trainings on topics African, politics, current affairs, economics, culture and tradition.